DataS-DHSC/dhsc_rap_workshop/bookdown-example/_book/02-plots-summary-exercise.md

 2. Plot a time series chart for vacancies, using DHSC colours.

-3. Establish which weeks had the lowest and highest index values respectfully for teaching job adverts.
+3. Establish which weeks had the lowest and highest index values respectively for teaching job adverts.

 4. Calculate the median and mean index values for Education job adverts in 2022.